Arindam Bhattacharya (footballer)

-Arindam Bhattacharya (অরিন্দম ভট্টাচার্য; born 11 December 1989) is an Indian professional footballer who plays as a goalkeeper for I-League club Inter Kashi.
+Arindam Bhattacharya (অরিন্দম ভট্টাচার্য; born 11 December 1989) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Inter Kashi.

 Club career

 Bhattacharya played football for Surya Sen Sporting Club in Khardah, he then joined SAI senior team in 2006 where he stayed for 2 years before joining Churchill Brothers.

 Bhattacharya joined the Tata Football Academy and was selected for the India under-19 after his performance in the Subroto Cup.
 After a short spell with the Sports Authority of India, Bhattacharya joined Churchill Brothers, with whom he won the Hero I-League in 2008-09.
 He moved to Mohun Bagan in the 2012–13 season only to return to Churchill Brothers and win the Federation Cup in 2014.
 Bhattacharya then joined FC Pune City from 2014 to 2017 before switching to Mumbai City for the 2017–18 season.
 Bhattacharya made his debut for FC Pune City against Kerala Blasters on 30 October 2014 at the home stadium Shree Shiv Chhatrapati Sports Complex in Pune.

 For the 2015 I-League season, he joined Bharat FC.
 In 2018 Bhattacharya joined Kolkata based club and two time Indian Super League winners ATK. and immediately established himself as the first choice goalkeeper, playing every game that season.
 In 2020, Arindam Bhattacharya kept 10 clean sheets and was awarded the Golden Gloves.
 In October 2020, Bhattacharya extended his contract with ATK Mohun Bagan till 2022.

 In September 2021, after mutually terminating the contract with ATK Mohun Bagan, Arindam joined East Bengal on a free transfer.

 In late June 2022, it was officially announced that Bhattacharya will head to Spain for a month-long training stint with Tercera División (Group 9) side Marbella FC, as part of his preparations ahead of the 2022–23 Indian Super League.

-In 23 August 2022, Arindam joined NorthEast United on a free transfer.
+On 23 August 2022, Arindam joined NorthEast United on a free transfer.